micmejia/bible-dump/NKJV/James/Jas 5.md

 Therefore be patient, brethren, until the coming of the Lord.
 See _how_ the farmer waits for the precious fruit of the earth, waiting patiently for it until it receives the early and latter rain.

 ###### 8
 You also be patient.
-Establish your hearts, for the coming of the Lord [^f]is at hand.
+Establish your hearts, for the coming of the Lord is at hand.

 ###### 9
-Do not [^g]grumble against one another, brethren, lest you be [^h]condemned.
+Do not grumble against one another, brethren, lest you be condemned.
 Behold, the Judge is standing at the door!

 ###### 10
 My brethren, take the prophets, who spoke in the name of the Lord, as an example of suffering and patience.